 EC&I 831: Social Media & Open Education is an open access graduate course from the Faculty of Education, University of Regina.
 This course is available to both for-credit and non-credit participants.
-It features openly available, live, and recorded presentations from notable educators & theorists.
-It is anticipated that the open nature of this course will benefit all participants, especially in the fostering and development of long-term, authentic, educational connections.
+It features openly available, weekly, interactive presentations with notable educators & theorists.
+More importantly, the course encourages and nurtures rich interaction through a number of open spaces such as our Twitter hashtag (#eci831), our Google Plus Community, and our student blog hub.
+The open nature of the course. and the sharing that it inspires, benefits current and former participants, especially as the goal of the course is to foster and develop long-term, authentic, human connections.

 See the course trailer below: